ServBay PostgreSQL Troubleshooting Guide

 pg_hba.conf

-, reload the PostgreSQL package configuration (no need for a full restart):bashservbayctl reload postgresql 13
+, reload PostgreSQL (no need for full restart):bashservbayctl reload postgresql 13

 1